-Since the first full-scale experiments were conducted on the National Ignition Facility in 2009, the skilled and dedicated members of the NIF & Photon Science Team, along with their many partners and collaborators, have made remarkable progress in every facet of the Directorate’s operations.
+Since the first full-scale experiments were conducted on the National Ignition Facility in 2009, the skilled and dedicated members of the NIF & Photon Science Team, along with their many partners and collaborators, have made remarkable progress in every facet of the directorate’s operations.

 The uncharted path the team has carved is rich with discovery, invention, and new understanding.

 From the outset of facility construction in the early 1990s, our people have faced—and met—a daunting array of engineering and logistics challenges (see “The Seven Wonders of NIF”) to bring the vision of Lawrence Livermore National Laboratory and its laser, optics, and fusion pioneers to fruition.
 That vision was realized on Dec.
 5, 2022, when NIF achieved one of its primary goals: fusion ignition.

-Thanks to the untiring efforts of these pioneers and their successors, NIF has emerged as one of the most reliable and productive scientific instruments ever built—a highly flexible and reproducible laser system capable of conducting a wide range of unique experiments in support of the nation’s security, while also advancing the frontiers of high energy density and inertial confinement fusion science.
+Thanks to the untiring efforts of those pioneers and their successors, NIF has emerged as one of the most reliable and productive scientific instruments ever built—a highly flexible and reproducible laser system capable of conducting a wide range of unique experiments in support of the nation’s security, while also advancing the frontiers of high energy density and inertial confinement fusion science.

 Years of testing, learning through experience, and equipment and process improvements have enabled the NIF&PS Team to push the envelope of laser energy and power beyond the facility’s original design criteria at a constant level of funding—while making safety a top priority in all aspects of directorate operations.